by Lilly Parks

 After a divorce, the focus of coaches is to help a client establish a vision and goals for the future, both for the short-term and long-term.

-This is how divorce coaching empowers women, especially women who experienced self-discovery and happiness following a relationship breakdown.
+This is how divorce coaching empowers women, especially women who experience self-discovery and happiness following a relationship breakdown.

 A good example of a long-term goal is to live a healthy lifestyle.
 A study that appeared in the Journal of Women’s Health showed that 80,000 women became healthier after a divorce.